 Board of Directors is a typical management body in English companies.
 It reflects the two-tier model of corporate management.
 It is composed of both independent, out-of-company members and persons directly involved in running the company.
 Correct Polish translation is

-This body doesn’t exist in Poland, where a two-tier model is used.
-It involves Management Board and Supervisory as the corporate management bodies.
+This body doesn’t exist in Poland, where a three-tier model is used.
+It involves Management Board and Supervisory Board as the corporate management bodies.
 It is incorrect to translate Board of Directors as “Zarząd” (Management Board) because it doesn’t reflect the name of the body.

-Please contact me of you think I may help you translate your company documents.
+Let’s get together if you think I may help you translate your company documents.
 Contact me if you think you might require assistance of a native speaker, whether you need a document translator or a meeting interpreter.
-Please contact me of you think I may help you translate your company documents.